 Dr. Van Eck is a clinical psychologist at Kennedy Krieger Institute and an assistant professor in the Division of Child and Adolescent Psychiatry at Johns Hopkins University.

 She is involved in several efforts to bring mental health services to primary care.
 She currently serves as a psychologist in the interdisciplinary Emerging Gender Clinic in Adolescent Medicine at JHU.
-She started a new clinic at Kennedy Krieger for the transgender, gender non-binary youth and provides training and support to Institute nd JHU staff to how to offer affirming care to LGBT+ pediatric patients.
+She provides training and support to Institute and JHU staff on to how to offer affirming care to LGBT+ pediatric patients.

 Dr. Van Eck is also involved in several screening programs for substance use, suicidal behavior, trauma exposure, and mental health as a tool for engaging at risk youth in mental health care.
 Through this work, she was invited to serve on a task force at Kennedy Krieger focused on embedding suicide screening in all its medical clinics.
 To further this work, she is working with a team at Hopkins to develop a brief substance use and mental health assessment with motivational interviewing for adolescents to tailor appropriate services and enhance engagement in mental health services.